RedHatGov/redhatgov.github.io/content/workshops/trusted_software_supply_chain/lab08.md

 Containers can be built using a layered approach.
 For example, to create a container of a Java web application, you could do so in multiple layers: the OS, the JVM, the web server, and the code itself.

+We can also incorporate vulnerability scanning against images in an automated fashion.
+So any image change is scanned to improve the inherrited security of your application.

+We can also cryptographically sign your image so you know your container is running with a verified container image.

 <img src="../images/golden_images.png" width="900" />

 # Add Create Image Builder Stage